Albert Edward Smith: Stalinism

 Smith visited the Soviet Union for the first time in 1932 and wrote favourably of the experience upon his return.

 In July 1936, he traveled to Spain during the Spanish Civil War as an emissary of the "Friends of the Mackenzie–Papineau Battalion".

 Smith was one of the most vocal defenders of CPC leader Tim Buck in the early 1930s.
 Buck incarcerated in the Kingston Penitentiary, and an attempt was made on his life.
 In 1934, Smith was arrested and charged with sedition (under section 98 of the Criminal Code) due to statements he made in support of the Eight Men Speak play.
 He was acquitted.
 The coverage of the court case publicized the attempt on Buck's life, and soon the government released from prison Buck and seven other CPC leaders.

 In the 1934 Ontario general election, Smith was the Communist Party candidate in York East, running against Conservative Premier George Stewart Henry in his own riding.
 He was the highest profile CPC candidate in the province, and a frequent speaker at meetings and rallies supporting the party's slate of 12 candidates.
-However, he was unsuccessful in his run against Premier Henry amd CCF candidate Arthur Henry Williams, president of the East York Workers' Association.
+However, he was unsuccessful in his run against Premier Henry and CCF candidate Arthur Henry Williams, president of the East York Workers' Association.
 Smith came in fourth with just 645 votes.

 Also in 1934, Smith ran for Mayor of Toronto.
 In that larger district he polled a surprising but still insufficient 8,500 votes.

 Returning again to northern Ontario, Smith ran for the House of Commons as a CPC candidate in the 1935 federal election.
 He received 1,161 votes for a fourth-place finish in Port Arthur.

 Later years

 Smith largely curtailed his political activities after this time, though he remained an active figure within the Communist Party.

 He returned to Manitoba for the 1945 federal election and ran as a candidate for the Labor-Progressive Party (as the Communist Party had renamed itself) in his old riding of Brandon.
 He received 497 votes, finishing fourth.

-Smith died on April 12, 1947 in Toronto.
+Smith died on April 12, 1947, in Toronto.
 His autobiography, All My Life, was published posthumously in 1949.
 The work chronicles his religious and political evolution, and gives extensive consideration to the Communist Party's struggles of the 1930s.

 To the end of his life, Smith argued that his beliefs were a reflection of the message promoted by Jesus.

 A. E. Smith's son, Stewart Smith, was a leading member of the Communist Party in his own right.